© 2018 – 2021 GWEN DEWAR, PH.D., ALL RIGHTS RESERVED

 - The other half were assigned to hear a reassuring message.
 “No matter what happened, I would not be cross at you.”

-2. Then the adult tells some children something more.
+2. Then — for a subset of children in the experiment — the adult says something more.
 She makes the case for telling the truth.

 - Some kids were randomly assigned to hear the woman appeal to their internal sense of right and wrong.
 “It is really important to tell the truth because telling the truth is the right thing to do when someone has done something wrong.”